Wondering which Tel Aviv beach to visit?

+If you continue south, you will hit Gan Hamidron, Jaffa's main beach.
 It's a pretty beach on a small bay with a playground for kids.
 Because of the structure of the bay and the surrounding rocks, part of the sea forms a shallow pool which is very convenient for families with small children.

 Which is your favorite Tel Aviv beach?
 Tell us why you picked it and add your own beach picture.

 Share your own personal story, tip or review on your favorite beach in Tel Aviv!